AlexCC93/ROS2course/docs/source/ROS 2 basics.rst

 - ROS 2 software ecosystem is divided into three categories:

    - Middleware: Referred to as the plumbing, the ROS 2 middleware encompasses communication among components, from network APIs to message parsers.
-By "Middleware" it refers to an intermediate layer between thre various components of robotics (sensors, actuators, controllers) and higher-level sofware modules.
+By "Middleware" it refers to an intermediate layer between the various components of robotics (sensors, actuators, controllers) and higher-level software modules.

    .. image:: images/ROS2middleware.png
       :alt: ROS2 middleware graph.